drstrupf/multiple-sclerosis-disability-progression/README.md

 # Disability Progression in Multiple Sclerosis
 This repository is a collection of tools for assessing disability progression in Multiple Sclerosis based on changes in Expanded Disability Status Scale (EDSS) scores over time.
+The event annotation algorithm differentiates between **Progression Independent of Relapse Activity (PIRA)** and **Relapse Associated Worsening (RAW)**, and the additional worsening types **PIRA confirmed in RAW window** and **Undefined Worsening** that are required for supporting non-standardized real-world data from observational cohorts.

 ![Annotated follow-up with PIRA, RAW, and undefined worsening](images/example_with_all_types.png?raw=true "Annotated follow-up with PIRA, RAW, and undefined worsening")
 <sup>**Figure 1** Example of a follow-up annotated with our code.
 Minimal required EDSS increase + 1, next-confirmed roving reference, events confirmed at the next assessment, RAW window 30 days pre-/post-relapse, default option for undefined worsening (re-baselining only), no minimal distance requirement, no event merging.</sup>

 Version [1.1.0](https://github.com/drstrupf/multiple-sclerosis-disability-progression/releases/tag/v1.1.0) is the code we used for the publication [Disability progression is a question of definition-A methodological reappraisal by example of primary progressive multiple sclerosis](https://pubmed.ncbi.nlm.nih.gov/39662164/) [1].
+This version does not yet support relapses or annotating multiple events.
+Versions 2.0.0 and later fully cover the annotation functionality of version 1.1.0 and thus reproduce the results generated with this version.
+The implementation was completely refactored, and the release with relapse support should be used for any further analyses.

 Explore the definitions here: https://multiple-sclerosis-disability-progression.streamlit.app/